-Economic Opportunity: For every 1,000 Asians in California, 26 own businesses; whereas for Blacks and Latinos only four out of 1,000 are business owners.
+Economic Opportunity: For every 1,000 Asians in California, 26 own businesses; the highest rate among racial groups.

 Democracy: Significant racial disparities exist in midterm and presidential elections.

 Democracy: The higher voter turnout in presidential elections somewhat narrows the racial disparity in turnout, but not completely.

 Democracy: White representation among elected officials is nearly double that of all other races.